-The sacraments are efficacious signs of grace, instituted by Christ and entrusted to the Church, by which divine life is dispensed to us. the visible rites by which the sacraments are celebrated signify and make present the graces proper to each sacrament.
-They bear fruit in those who receive them with the required dispositions (Catechism of the Catholic Church 1131).
+The sacraments are efficacious signs of grace, instituted by Christ and entrusted to the Church, by which divine life is dispensed to us (Catechism of the Catholic Church 1131).

-For students who have never been baptized, Loyola University offers the Rite of Christian Initiation of Adults, which refers to the Sacraments of Baptism, Confirmation, and First Eucharist as well as to other rituals that prepare adults to receive these Sacraments and to become fully initiated members of the Catholic Church.
+For current Loyola students who have never been baptized, Campus Ministry offers the Rite of Christian Initiation of Adults (see additional drop-down menus below), which prepares students to receive this sacrament and to become fully initiated members of the Catholic Church.

 The Rite of Christian Initiation of Adults (RCIA) refers to the Sacraments of Baptism, Confirmation, and First Eucharist as well as to other rituals that prepare adults who have never been baptized, or who have been baptized in a non-Catholic church, to receive these Sacraments and become fully initiated members of the Catholic Church.

-The RCIA is designed for any of the following Loyola University students:
+The RCIA is designed for any of the following current Loyola University students:

 - Those baptized in a Protestant Church (e.g., Methodist, Baptist, Lutheran, non-denominational, etc.)